HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 The secret can be created using the following commands:

 !!!note
     The secret name can be chosen by you and must be referenced in the next configuration step (the following example uses `dx-tls-cert`).
-The namespace is the Kubernetes namespace where you want to deploy HCL Digital Experience Compose 9.5 to (the example uses `digital-experience-compose`).
+The namespace is the Kubernetes namespace where you want to deploy HCL DX Compose 9.5 to (the example uses `digital-experience-compose`).

 ```sh
 # Create secret with the name "dx-tls-cert"